Healthdirect Free Australian health advice you can count on.

 Key facts

-• Fentanyl is an opioid pain medicine that can only be prescribed by your doctor.
+• Fentanyl is a strong opioid pain medicine that can only be prescribed by your doctor.

 • Fentanyl is prescribed for severe pain, when other pain medicines have been ineffective or cannot be used.